sfigg/commercialization-public/design/component-guidelines/bluetooth-swift-pair.md

 ![Swift Pair <>](../images/notificationpairsmall.gif)

 If at any time, a user wishes to turn Swift Pair on or off, they can do so in the “Bluetooth & other devices” page.
-Enterprises will also be able to control this feature through the [Bluetooth\AllowPromptedProximalConnections](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-bluetooth) in the Policy CSP and with any existing Mobile Device Management solution.
+Enterprises will also be able to control this feature through the [Bluetooth\AllowPromptedProximalConnections](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-bluetooth) in the Policy CSP and with any existing Mobile Device Management solution.

 ## Building a Swift Pair peripheral

 There are two sets of requirements to ensure your peripheral works with Swift Pair.
 - The peripheral’s behavior
 - The structure and values in a Microsoft defined vendor advertisement section.
--

 These are the set of requirements:

 ## Peripheral Behavior (Required)

 Discovery of Swift Pair peripherals happens over the Bluetooth Low Energy (LE) protocol and **requires the use of LE advertisements**.
 Windows uses this advertisement to identify a peripheral as Swift Pair capable.
-This advertisement must contain **one of the Microsoft defined vendor sections** (shown in Fig 2-4) **to the advertisement while in pairing mode**.
+This advertisement must contain **one of the Microsoft defined vendor sections** (shown in Fig 2-4) **in the advertisement while in pairing mode**.

 In order for Windows to identify a peripheral shortly after it enters pairing mode, **peripherals should beacon for Swift Pair at a faster cadence than normal for quick discovery**.
 The faster a peripheral advertises; the less time Windows needs to listen.
 This helps with Bluetooth & Wi-Fi coexistence on the same radio.
 After a short period of time, the peripheral can fall back to a lower but consistent advertising cadence.

 - For quickest discovery: Beacon consistently every 30 ms for >= 30 seconds then fall back to a normal cadence.
-- For normal cadence: Beacon consistently every 100 ms or 152.5 ms during a Swift Pair session To keep this experience predictable for our users, the user should not have to try to pair to a peripheral that is no longer available. **Remove the vendor section >30 seconds before exiting pairing mode**.
+- For normal cadence: Beacon consistently every 100 ms or 152.5 ms during a Swift Pair session.
+- To keep this experience predictable for our users, the user should not have to try to pair to a peripheral that is no longer available. **Remove the vendor section >30 seconds before exiting pairing mode**.

 If the peripheral is out of available pairings, **remove the one with the longest time since last connect first**.

 ## Peripheral info on the Swift Pair notification
 Users should easily identify the peripheral they are trying to pair to.
 Peripherals should define **either a defined class of device (CoD) or the peripheral name**, which must be **included in the same advertisement** as the Swift Pair payload.
 Windows does not active scan due to both power and privacy concerns.
 As a result Swift Pair **peripheral information cannot be stored in a scan response**.